 If you're able to read in spite of mental health issues, consider reading some of the 32 books on this list compiled by Bookbub.
 The Bell Jar (Sylvia Plath) and The Perks of Being a Wallflower (Stephen Chbosky) are just a couple of examples mentioned on their list.

-Please also consider joining me and other writers, readers, and book lovers in spreading mental health awareness and supporting suicide prevention as we prepare for World Suicide Prevention Day 2020.
+Each year, I organize Book Lovers Unite for World Suicide Prevention Day with other writers, bloggers, readers, and book lovers in spreading mental health awareness and supporting suicide prevention.
 World Suicide Prevention Day is always on September 10th.
-Our second annual Book Lovers Unite for World Suicide Prevention Day will kick off on September 1st with a blog and vlog tour and giveaway.
+Our Book Lovers Unite Event always kicks off on September 1st with a blog and vlog tour and giveaway.

 .If you found this helpful, please share using the buttons below, and click to tweet: #Reading can improve #mentalhealth, but what if you can't focus?
 Here are three ways to help you to #read while struggling with #mentalillness: https://ctt.ac/2aDfs+